MarcoPolo/marcopolo.github.io/_posts/2019-02-21-the-craftsman-sennet.md

 using a Chinese cleaver or the expressive metaphorical recipe of how to cook a specific chicken dish are a couple of memorable examples.
 Sennet analyzes the history of the craftsman from ancient times to today, and how the industrial revolution has changed the scene.
-He asks Voltaire, with his encylopedia, for his thoughts to accompany his own.
-Voltaire understood the superiory of machines in certain craft tasks, but felt it wasn't fair to the craftsman to focus only on that superiority.
+He asks Voltaire, with his encyclopedia, for his thoughts to accompany his own.
+Voltaire understood the superiority of machines in certain craft tasks, but felt it wasn't fair to the craftsman to focus only on that superiority.
 The craftsman has the ability through problem solving and problem finding to use these new machines as tools.

   I found the story of "honest" bricks especially interesting.
-There was a time when the only way to make bricks was the artisinal and very labor intensive way.
+There was a time when the only way to make bricks was the artisanal and very labor intensive way.
-The bricks in these cases all came out slightly different and imbued with colors that represented the geographic origin and creaters.
+The bricks in these cases all came out slightly different and imbued with colors that represented the geographic origin and creators.
 Then came a more industrial form of creating bricks.
 This process created many bricks at uniform sizes and colors very cheaply.
 At this point people started to personify the bricks.
-They called bricks "honest" when they were hand made with blemsishes that reflect their creation.
+They called bricks "honest" when they were hand made with blemishes that reflect their creation.
 No one doubted that the industrial bricks where objectively better, but there was still a considerable demand for these honest bricks.
-The industrial process eventually came up with ways to emulate more charateristics of the honest brick, such as modifying the colors of the bricks to mirror those of bricks from smaller towns.
+The industrial process eventually came up with ways to emulate more characteristics of the honest brick, such as modifying the colors of the bricks to mirror those of bricks from smaller towns.
 Even though this happened several hundred years ago and in another country, I think it's very easy to relate to this story.